nyc-crh/site/content/gallery/jim-crow-school-kids.md

 video:
 videoTitle:
 eventname: >
- Queens parents criticize assignment of Black students to classes for the “mentally retarded\”
+ Queens parents criticize assignment of Black students to classes for the “mentally retarded”
 caption: Black parents in South Jamaica, Queens criticized the assignment of Black children to CRMD classes.
 archive_source: >
  *New York Amsterdam News*